Latest KSST News

 US 271, Red River County: from SH 37 to Titus County Line.
 Watch for temporary lane closures while crews resurface the roadway.

 FM 906, Lamar County: from FM 2648 to CR 47400.
-Watch for work zones as crews perform tree trimming/removal work and drainage structure improvements.
+Watch for work zones as crews perform tree trimming and removal work, and drainage structure improvements.

 FM 38, Lamar County: from US 82 to US 82.
 Watch for temporary lane and shoulder closures while crews improve drainage structures and upgrade bridge rail and metal-beam guard fence.